-- 3.5.
-The Dedicated Schools Grant is also facing a number of budget pressures in 2017/18.
-As in 2016/17 these are mainly on the High Needs Block in relation to top-up payments and outside placements and some additional costs in relation to the new Social Emotional and Mental Health provision, partly offset by savings in the Early Years Block.
-Whilst a number of savings proposals have been actioned in the High Needs Block budget including transferring £2m of funding from the Schools Block it is currently forecast that there will be an overall overspend in 2017/18 of £0.86m.
-The deficit reserve from 2016/17 of £3.6m has also been brought forward to 2017/18.
-The directorate is undertaking a review of the High Needs Block with the aim of identifying options to bring spend in line with the available resources and to repay the deficit balance over the next few years - 3.6.
-City Development - 3.6.1.
-The directorate are projecting a balanced budget position at the year-end; however, there are income pressures totalling £0.7m within Asset Management and Economic Development that will be need to be managed through the identification from savings elsewhere in the directorate. - 3.7.
-Communities and Environment - 3.7.1.
-Although there are projected variations within services, the Directorate is projecting a balanced position.
-The main variations are outlined below. - 3.7.2.
-There is a projected shortfall in housing benefit overpayment income of £0.5m, against a budget of £8.4m, following a projected reduction in the number and average value of housing benefit overpayments. - 3.7.3.
-Within Customer Access an overspend of £0.6m, mainly in respect of staffing, is forecast due to the delivery of the Community Hub programme and additional security arrangements at sites. - 3.7.4.
-Within Waste Management, the Refuse service is projecting an overspend of £0.77m due to slippage on the Refuse collection route efficiency programme.
-Additional pressures of £0.18m, mainly relating to the deferral of implementing inert building waste charges are offset by business rates savings of £0.47m at the RERF.
-In addition, £0.6m savings in respect of disposal costs and additional recycling income are projected, together with a further £0.5m of one-off savings identified across the Waste Management service, contributing to an overall underspend of £0.6m. - 3.7.5.
+- 3.8.1.
+The Directorate continue to project a balanced position, although there are variations within services.
+The main variations are outlined below. - 3.8.2.
+There is a projected shortfall in housing benefit overpayment income of £0.5m, against a budget of £8.4m, following a projected reduction in the number and average value of housing benefit overpayments. - 3.8.3.
+Within Customer Access an overspend of £0.7m, mainly in respect of staffing, is forecast due to the delivery of the Community Hub programme and additional security arrangements at sites. - 3.8.4.
+Within Waste Management, the Refuse service is projecting an overspend of £0.8m due to slippage on the Refuse collection route efficiency programme.
+Additional pressures of £0.1m, mainly relating to the deferral of implementing inert building waste charges are offset by business rates savings of £0.5m at the RERF.
+In addition, £0.6m savings in respect of disposal costs and additional recycling income are projected, together with a further £0.4m of one-off savings identified across the Waste Management service, contributing to an overall underspend of £0.6m. - 3.8.5.
 The planned introduction of charging for inert building waste at Household Waste Sites was deferred following DEFRA's announcement in April 2017 that they would issue revised guidance around charges for the disposal of such waste, and potentially revise the legislation governing them.
 Many Councils have historically implemented charges and the Council's view is that charging is permitted under current legislation.
-The financial projections currently assume charges will be implemented on 1st February 2018, although this is subject to further announcements and guidance from DEFRA.
+The financial projections currently assume charges will be implemented on 1st February 2018, although this is subject to further announcements and guidance from DEFRA. - 3.8.6.
+The directorate will identify further actions of £0.2m to bring the budget back into balance.

-- 3.7.6.
-The directorate will identify further actions of £0.2m to bring the budget back into balance. - 3.8.
-Resources and Housing - 3.8.1.
-No material variations are currently forecast and the Directorate is projecting a balanced position. - 3.9.
-Strategic and Central Accounts. - 3.9.1.
+3.9.
+Resources and Housing

+3.9.1.
+No material variations are currently forecast and the Directorate is projecting a balanced position.

+3.10.
+Strategic and Central Accounts.

+3.10.1.
 Based on 16/17 savings from additional capitalisation and saving on the levy payment to the business rates pool will help to offset pressures on S278 (income from developers) and new homes bonus income.